 Roger Taylor, affectionately known as ‘Papi’, is a self-taught artist working with the medium of light.
-He started his creative journey training as an actor in New York at Lee Strasbourg theatre institute, where he studied his craft for several years.
-He then moved on to working as a creative director for some of New York’s hottest night clubs, creating sets for their weekly shows.
+He started his creative journey training as an actor in New York at the Lee Strasbourg theatre institute, where he studied his craft for several years.
+He then moved on to working as a Creative Director for some of New York’s hottest night clubs, creating sets for their weekly shows.

 Below is a quick Q&A with the artist himself.

 I have always been creative from a young age, whether it be in performing arts or visual arts, this is the way I feel most comfortable expressing myself.
 It has been such a varied life journey since being an actor in New York.
 I have always been involved in creating special environments for people to perform in or just enjoy.

 How do you compare London to Tokyo and New York for an artist?